 - Diarrhea-predominant IBS attack

 Pro Tip: You can combine more than ONE medication if you have more than one symptom.

-EXAMPLE: You can take a medication for abdominal pain and another for diarrhea (if you have both abdominal pain and diarrhea).
+EXAMPLE: You can take medication for abdominal pain and another for diarrhea (if you have both abdominal pain and diarrhea).

-Option 1: Peppermint oil.
+Option 1: Peppermint Oil

-Peppermint oil is one of the most widely used over the counter drugs for IBS
+Peppermint oil is one of the most widely used over-the-counter drugs for IBS.

 - It also helps to reduce IBS gas and bloating.